 - What the content will cover, as well as any instructions for the AI

-- What tone you’re going for, which can be a great way to create more unique, fresh content as opposed to just rewording the original text in the same tone
+- What tone you’re going for—which can be a great way to create fresher, more unique content

-For example, we entered ‘blog post’ as the content type and then pasted in a portion of a blog post with instructions to paraphrase it.
-In the right-hand pane, you can see three of several rewritten options we were given.
+For example, we entered “Blog post” as the content type and then pasted in a portion of a blog post with instructions to paraphrase it.
+In the right-hand pane, you can see three of the rewritten options we were given:

-As you can see, it does a great job of retaining the meaning of the original text, while also writing in a natural, engaging way.
+As you can see, the software does a great job of retaining the meaning of the original text, while also writing in a natural, engaging way.

-And, unlike a couple of the free paraphrasing tools above that give one version at a time, CopyAI gives 5 paraphrased variations of whatever text you put in the input box.
-(You also have the option to generate more based on the versions you like the best).
-So, you can quickly find a version that works for you without too much editing.
+And, unlike alternatives that only give you one version at a time, Copy.ai gives you five paraphrased variations of whatever text you input.
+You can then generate even more based on which versions you like the best, so you can quickly find one that works for you without too much editing.

-Lastly, there’s Quillbot, which also has some helpful features for creating rephrased, unique content.
-You can:
+Finally, there’s QuillBot, which also has some helpful features for creating rephrased, unique content.

-- Input up to 125 words in the free version
+- Ability to input up to 125 words in the free version

-- Indicate whether you want fewer changes to synonyms for higher accuracy or more changes for an output that’s less tied to the original
+- Flexibility to make fewer changes to synonyms for higher accuracy or, more changes for an output that’s less tied to the original

-In settings, you can also choose whether to use contractions or paraphrase quotations.
+In the settings, you can also choose whether to use contractions or paraphrase quotations.

-One cool thing about Quillbot is that it color-codes the rephrased content so that you can see which words were changed, where modifications to sentence structure were made, and the longest unchanged words.
-It’s a quick way to gauge how different the output is from the original text and what portions of text may need further editing.
+One really helpful feature is that QuillBot color-codes rephrased content.
+It shows which words changed, where sentence structure was modified, and the longest passages of unchanged words.
+This is a quick way to gauge how different the output is from the original text, allowing you to spot portions that need further editing.

 Choosing the right paraphrasing tool

-Ultimately, the right paraphrasing tool for you will depend on your needs.
-If you just need to paraphrase a paragraph once or twice a month, a simple and free tool may be the best option.
+Ultimately, the right rewording tool for you depends on your needs.
+If you just need to paraphrase a couple of small chunks of text per week, a simple free tool will be the best option.

 Want to try Jasper for yourself?
-Sign up now, and you can be on your way to paraphrasing content in just 2 minutes!
+Sign up for your 5-day free trial, and you can be on your way to paraphrasing content in just two minutes!